mponcecic/AC19AC27/README.md

 First, clone this GitHub repository and create a local copy for modifying the scripts to run your project, as well as, creating a R project.
 For cloning the GitHub repository, click on the following [link](https://docs.github.com/es/repositories/creating-and-managing-repositories/cloning-a-repository)

 Second, read the Library_Preparation_Report.pdf which can be found in the project folder with the fastq files and will be used in the first script and fill the `00_Sample_info.R`.
 This script will create a folder in BigData with the project names, cloning the folders utils and generating the `Sample_info.csv` which will be used in several parts of the pipeline.
-This script involves different manual adjustments, read the script for detailed information.
+This script involves **different manual adjustments**, read the script for detailed information.

 ## :heavy_check_mark: Fastq quality control